Pembroke College, Oxford

-Pembroke College, a constituent college of the University of Oxford, is located at Pembroke Square, Oxford.
-The college was founded in 1624 by King James I of England, using in part the endowment of merchant Thomas Tesdale, and was named after William Herbert, 3rd Earl of Pembroke, Lord Chamberlain and then-Chancellor of the University.
+Pembroke College, a constituent college of the University of Oxford, is located on Pembroke Square, Oxford.
+The college was founded in 1624 by King James I of England and VI of Scotland, using in part the endowment of merchant Thomas Tesdale, and was named after William Herbert, 3rd Earl of Pembroke, Lord Chamberlain and then-Chancellor of the University.

 Like many Oxford colleges, Pembroke previously accepted men only, admitting its first mixed-sex cohort in 1979.
-As of 2020, Pembroke had an estimated financial endowment of £63 million.
+As of 2020, Pembroke had an estimated financial endowment of £58.9 million.
 Pembroke College provides almost the full range of study available at Oxford University.

 A former Senior President of Tribunals and Lord Justice of Appeal, Sir Ernest Ryder, has held the post of Master of Pembroke since 2020.

 History

 Foundation and origins

-In 1610, Thomas Tesdale on his death gave £5,000 for the education of Abingdon School Scholars (seven fellows and six scholars) at Balliol College, Oxford.
+In 1610, Thomas Tesdale gave £5,000 on his death for the education of Abingdon School Scholars (seven fellows and six scholars) at Balliol College, Oxford.
 However, in 1623, this money was augmented by the Reverend Richard Wightwick, parish priest of East Ilsley, and used instead for the conversion of Broadgates Hall into Pembroke College.
 Broadgates Hall had been an academic hall for law students.
 The site of the hall was given to the Priory of St Frideswide by a Richard Segrim in 1254.
 The letters patent founding the college were signed by King James I in 1624, it being named after William Herbert, 3rd Earl of Pembroke, Lord Chamberlain, Chancellor of the University, and rumoured patron of William Shakespeare.